koriroys/apprenticeship/_posts/2012-04-09-day-one-devmynd-part-two.md

 I did a few more [Rubeque](http://rubeque.com/) problems.
 Nearly done with the 'Elementary' level problems.

 Brad (my new boss!) came over to Code Academy after calling it a day at *The Client* and hung out (hanged out?), then gave me a lift in Soupcan, his sweet ride.
-We picked up some supplies for the new office at <strike>Home Depot</strike> Lowes, then called it a night.
+We picked up some supplies for the new office at <strike>Home Depot</strike> Menards, then called it a night.